NASA-PDS/doi-service/_sources/index.rst.txt

 The PDS DOIs are registered through the `OSTI`_ infrastructure.
 OSTI registers PDS DOI on `DataCite`_ infrastructure

-Currently, this service can be deployed as a python package 'pds-doi-core' and is executed through a command line `pds-doi-cmd`
+Currently, this service can be deployed as a python package 'pds-doi-service' and is executed through a command line `pds-doi-cmd`

 .. toctree::